opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 ## Register repository

-Before you can take a snapshot, you have to register a snapshot repository.
-A snapshot repository is just a storage location: a shared file system, Amazon S3, Hadoop Distributed File System (HDFS), Azure Storage, and so on.
+Before you can take a snapshot, you have to "register" a snapshot repository.
+A snapshot repository is just a storage location: a shared file system, Amazon S3, Hadoop Distributed File System (HDFS), Azure Storage, etc.

 ### Shared file system